-The members of the Audit and Financial Risk Management Committee during 2016 were:
+The members of the Audit and Financial Risk Management Committee during 2017 were:

-- J D Shale (Chairman until 24 October 2016 when he passed away); - P B Sweeney (appointed as the Chairman on 6 December 2016); - James E Askew (appointed as a member on 6 December 2016); and - G W Raby.
+- P B Sweeney (Chairman);

+- James E Askew; and

+- G W Raby.

 Each member of the Audit and Financial Risk Management Committee is independent and financially literate within the meaning of NI 52-110.